mateoopa/rest_API_ts-swagger-lowdb/README.md

 # Rest API Tasks

-Rest API Tasks is a TypeScript project where you can save tasks.
+Rest API Tasks is a TypeScript project where you can save tasks, edit, delete, etc, basically you can manage them.

 ---
 ## Requirements